Rafael-N-Moura/Legacy-code-repair-using-LMM-generated-acceptance-criteria/README.md

 - Formatted code: o código do sistema no formato enviado para a LLM; aquivos de compilação, configuração de IDE, e arquivos vazios, por exemplo, foram ignorados.
 - gemini: organizar logs de conversas para testes e geração de código.

+# Motivation

+Legacy systems are a persistent challenge in software engineering, often burdened with security vulnerabilities, technical debt, and high maintenance costs.
+In the U.S. federal government alone, many legacy systems range from 30 to over 60 years old [1], creating substantial obstacles related to efficiency, maintainability, staffing, and security.
+These issues are not confined to government institutions—many industries, including finance, healthcare, and manufacturing, rely on outdated software that is difficult to adapt to modern requirements.

+The modernization of legacy software has been described as a “wicked problem” [2], [3], resisting decades of well-intentioned policies and technical initiatives.
+Traditional approaches often rely on rule-based refactoring, static pattern matching, or complete system rewrites, all of which are costly, labor-intensive, and prone to introducing regressions.
+Moreover, developers and decision-makers remain cautious about fully integrating automation into modernization workflows, particularly for safety-critical systems where even minor unintended changes can introduce significant risks.

+A key barrier to modernization is validation.
+Since many legacy systems lack comprehensive documentation and test suites, verifying that modernized code preserves the original behavior is a major challenge.
+Without a well-defined correctness criterion, automated repair techniques can introduce subtle errors or fail to make meaningful improvements.

+Large Language Models (LLMs) offer a promising new approach by not only assisting in code transformation but also in the generation of acceptance criteria—a crucial aspect of ensuring correctness.
+By leveraging LLMs to infer specifications from existing code, logs, or partial documentation, we can create robust test suites that serve as a foundation for both validation and automated repair.
+In turn, this enables a more structured, iterative modernization process that enhances reliability while reducing manual effort.

+This project explores the intersection of Automated Program Repair (APR) and LLM-generated acceptance criteria, adapting techniques initially tested on competitive programming problems to real-world legacy systems.
+Our goal is to bridge the gap between theoretical APR advancements and practical modernization challenges, ensuring that automated fixes are trustworthy, scalable, and aligned with domain-specific constraints.